Biarchetype analysis: simultaneous learning of observations and features based on extremes: Conclusion

 \section{Conclusion}

 In this work, we have proposed a new unsupervised machine learning technique: biarchetype analysis.
-We have seen its usefulness in several problems in different fields.
 We have compared the results of biAA and biclustering in an illustrative example, showing not only the greater interpretability provided by biAA, but also the greater coherence of the results.
+We have {also} seen its usefulness in several problems in different fields, {where more distinct aspects are extracted with biAA than using several biclustering methods}.

-In this work, biAA has been defined for continuous data.
+BiAA has been defined for continuous data.
 In future work, it could be extended to other kinds of data, such as functional data, to which AA was also extended \cite{Epifanio2016}.
 Note that biclustering analysis of time series is used in many fields such as neuroscience \cite{castanho2022biclustering} and engineering \cite{w14121954}; therefore, biAA could also be used for the same problems.
 Biarchetypoid analysis could also be introduced in the same way that archetypoid analysis was defined \cite{Vinue15}, where biarchetypes are not determined by mixtures of observations and features, but by concrete elements of the data set.
 Just as archetype analysis is sensitive to outliers, biAA is too.
 Robust biAA could be defined in the same way as robust AA was \cite{Moliner2018a}.
 Likewise, biAA for missing data could be defined as it was for AA \cite{doi:10.1080/00031305.2018.1545700}, and it could be used in recommender systems to find profiles of users and products, for instance.
-Another line of future work would be to apply biAA to different fields where biclustering analysis is applied, and to study more computational methods to calculate biAA, especially for big data.
-Finally, biAA could also be easily extended to high dimensions in a similar way to the decomposition proposed in \cite{tucker1966some}.
+Another line of future work would be to apply biAA to different fields where biclustering analysis is applied, and to study more computational methods to calculate biAA, especially for big data. {Furthermore,} biAA could also be easily extended to high dimensions in a similar way to the decomposition proposed in \cite{tucker1966some}. {Finally, non-linear biAA could be proposed by using deep learning, based on the works on deep AA by \cite{van2019finding} and \cite{keller2021learning}.}